Intervue/Data-structures-algorithms-for-interviews/README.md

 - Sometimes, scanning once and searching and keeping additional variables for check can do the job.
 - In hashing the structure can vary as per requirements.
 It can store anything from sum to frequency to pointers.
 So decide the structure as per always.
 - For hash table take mod with the number of elements present.
+- In case of question involving single array using recursion where tree is made, make sure that proper start and end of array is chosen(specifically where array is split again and again)

 ### For Stacks & Queues: (methods that can be applied)
 - For a stack and queue for each implementation or algo its core functionalities should hold true everytime.